-In Table 2, the columns marked with r1-r4 specify the export policies employed by an AS to announce routes to providers, customers, peers, and siblings, respectively.
+The rules for route export between ASes with different relationships, which are shown in Table I, have been devised [17], [19].
+In Table I, the columns marked with r1-r4 specify the export policies employed by an AS to announce routes to providers, customers, peers, and siblings, respectively.
 For instance, export rule r1 instructs that an AS will announce routes to its own networks, and routes learned from customers and siblings to a provider, but it will not announce routes learned from other providers and peers to the provider.
 The net effect of these rules is that they limit the possible paths between each pair of ASes.
-The routing policies described in Tables 1 and 2 are not complete.
+The export policies described in Table I are not complete.
 In a few cases, ASes may choose to apply less restrictive policies to satisfy traffic engineering goals.
-For the moment, we assume that all ASes follow the import and export routing policies specified in Tables 1 and 2 and that each AS accepts legitimate routes exported by neighbors.
+For the moment, we assume that all ASes follow the rules r1-r4 and that each AS accepts legitimate routes exported by neighbors.
 More general cases will be discussed at the end of the next section.